snuids/nyx/troubleshooting.md

 ### Restarting / Starting stopped containers

+If the list retrieved by the previous command is not empty, it means that some containers must be restarted / started.

 The easiest way of starting / restarting containers is to use the **docker-compose up -d** command.
-It must be executed in the docker-compose folder of the nyx root installation folder.
+It must be executed in the docker-compose folder of the NYX root installation folder.

-It is possible to find the folder via the following commands:
+It is possible to find this folder via the following commands:

 > **cd /** ===> go to root directory